HASSAM-UL-HAQ/Web-DBMS-Records/README.md

-#this is example file
+#this is not example file
-hassam ul haq
+hassam

+second change